tilemill-project/tilemill/README.md

 Version History
 ---------------

+* 1.5.2
+	- Cleaned up the code a bit.
+Almost functionally equivalent to 1.5.1.

 * 1.5.1
 	- Fixed a bug with clearing the quarantine file attribute on Mac OS X 10.5